 As artists, the spaces of our confusion, fear, or worthlessness can actually lead to great work—if we occupy them.
 If we instead escape into a distracted holding pattern, we give away the power of our own complex stories.
 When we write from our Waiting, when we create work about it, we take back the right to experience our own lives—including their messes.
 Our very vulnerability, Hamilton states, can be a place of incredible strength.
 “If you can just occupy that, then there’s a whole lot of knowledge there.”

 4. If that fails, or even if it doesn’t, make something else.

 Ann Hamilton likes to call herself “a maker,” as opposed to an artist or sculptor, because “there’s so many forms for making.”
 If your Waiting—or whatever Predicament of Ugh—has you paralyzed or numbed out, and if you can’t write about or from that paralysis, then try making something else.
 Change up the powerless narrative running in your head.
 Imagine transforming something, someone, anything.

 Bake or cook something.
 Share it.
 Hang out with kids.
 Sketch, paint, color something.
 Churn out a tiny writeup of an issue you care about, and post it to help spread the word.
 Call that person who probably needs to hear from someone.
 Take care of an animal.
 Clean something.
 Take a picture and edit it into total Weird Territory.
 Keep this list going in the comments.

 By intentionally transforming something—however mundane!—we give an artistic middle finger to the notion that we can’t move until Whatever-It-Is says “Go.”

 Because regardless of what’s next, there’s a story right here.
 We might hear it if we slow down and listen.
 Uncertainty is at the root of hope, and every great artist learns to occupy it.
 Occupy your waiting.
-Make something.subscribe to Ploughshares?
+Make something.Might we be so bold as to suggest that you subscribe to Ploughshares?